wavesplatform/Waves/docs/modular1.md

    Also, we can add a function to generate a block here, taking private key owner(to sign a block) and transaction module
     (to form transactional part of a block) as parameters

-   Considering all those functions, we can encode the interface now:
+   Considering all the functions, we can encode the interface now:

     trait ConsensusModule[ConsensusBlockData] extends BlockProcessingModule[ConsensusBlockData]{
       def isValid[TT](block: Block, history: History, state: State)(implicit transactionModule: TransactionModule[TT]): Boolean